Skip to main content

 Crush the peanuts in the unopened sachet using a rolling pin.

-Once your chicken has finished cooking, remove to a plate.
+Once your chicken has finished cooking, remove pan from the heat.
+Cover the chicken and set aside.

-Add the carrot to the frying pan (add a drizzle of oil if needed) and cook until starting to soften, 4-5 mins.
+Once hot, add the carrot to the frying pan and cook until starting to soften, 8-10 mins.

-Add the North Indian style spice mix, ginger puree and garlic and fry until fragrant, 1-2 mins more.
+Add the curry powder mix, ginger puree and garlic to the veg and fry until fragrant, 1-2 mins more.

-Stir in the coconut milk, vegetable stock paste, water and sugar for the sauce (see pantry for both amounts), bring up to a boil, then lower to a simmer.
+Stir in the coconut milk, chicken stock paste, sugar and water for the sauce (see pantry for both amounts).
+Bring up to a boil, then lower to a simmer.

-Add the chicken back into the pan and cook until thickened slightly, 3-4 mins.
+Add the chicken back into the pan along with the young pea pods and cook until the sauce has thickened slightly, 3-4 mins.

 Once your sauce has thickened, add the rice noodles to the pan.
 Gently toss to coat and simmer until piping hot, 1-2 mins.

-Taste the sauce, season with salt and pepper if needed.
+Taste the sauce and season with salt and pepper if needed.

 Add a splash of water if the sauce is looking a little thick.